opipari/DeepRobWeb/projects/finalproject.md

 ### The structure of a review in robotics research
 {: #review-structure }

 Quality reviews will be formatted in two distinct sections: a review scoring and a review narrative.
 The review scoring section is an assessment of the manuscript based on its suitability for publication in the venue to which it was submitted (e.g. conference, journal, workshop, etc.).
 Notably as part of the scoring, the reviewer may be expected to score their own confidence in their review based on perceived expertise with respect to the paper under consideration.
-The review narrative is written feedback that is provided to authors to use for strengthening their work. <b>Students in DeepRob will only be expected to submit a review narrative as part of the final project (not a review scoring).</b>
+The review narrative is written feedback that is provided to authors to use for strengthening their work. **Students in DeepRob will only be expected to submit a review narrative as part of the final project (not a review scoring).**

 A review narrative will generally be expected to address the following main points: a paper summary, a review summary, and a set of individual points of feedback.
 [See below](#review-format) for the expectated format in DeepRob.